Chapelle de Picpus in Paris (Notre-Dame-de-la-Paix)

 These victims, most of them Catholic, were buried daily and by the cover of darkness for two months in two mass graves behind the chapel on the edge of the property (in the back corner on the right side).
 To this day the entrance door can be seen along the wall in the back on the left where the carts entered carrying the bodies who were stripped for burial.
 When the first mass grave filled, a second was dug and filled.

 The names of those buried in the two common pits are inscribed on the marble walls of the side transept wall of chapel.
 These include priests and nuns, monks, people young and old.
 The Revolutionaries showed mercy to no one.
 Of the 1,109 men, there were 108 nobles, 108 churchmen, 136 monks (gens de robe), 178 military, and 579 commoners.
 The number of women buried there are 197, with 51 from the nobility, 23 nuns, and 123 commoners.
+The victims were between the ages of 16 and 85.

 In truth, countless thousands of Catholics were killed by the guillotine, as well as by mob violence, imprisonment, deportations, stabbings, and other acts of senseless brutality.
-The French state has yet to reconcile itself with the evils of the Revolution, a direct attack on Catholic life, human goodness and Western civilization.
+The French state has yet to reconcile itself with the evils of the Revolution, a direct attack on Catholic life, human decency, and Western civilization.

 One of the victims buried in the cemetery was an nun, the Abbess Louise de Montmorency-Laval, who even though she was deaf and blind, was accused of having plotted "deafly and blindly" and was condemned to death by guillotine.
 The victims were of all social backgrounds and were nearly all condemned on petty, absurd, or imaginary grounds.

-The cemetery is one of only two private cemeteries in the city and it is the largest, located outside the city center.
+The cemetery is one of only two private cemeteries in the city of Paris and it is the largest, located outside the city center.
 Before the French Revolution the cemetery was part of the walled garden of the convent of the Canonesses of St. Augustine of the Notre-Dame Congregation (Chanoinensses de Saint-Augustin), who had been there since 1640.

 In 1790, the French government passed the Civil Constitution of the Clergy, which outlawed religious life.
 In August 1792, the government ordered all women's monasteries closed.
 The property of the nuns, who were devoted to teaching, was confiscated by the Revolutionary government and the nuns were forced to leave in 1792.